- 18+ Yrs & Parents/Carers

 What is Mealtime Group?

-Children and adults with autism can sometimes experience difficulties with eating and drinking.
+Children and adults on the autism spectrum can sometimes experience difficulties with eating and drinking.
 These difficulties can include not liking some foods, finding it hard to accept new foods, disliking a variety of different textures, and not getting enough nutrition.

 This can mean having a limited diet which can, in turn, lead to other health and wellbeing issues.

 The Autism SA Mealtime Group supports children on the spectrum to identify and address underlying difficulties that impact on their food choices, mealtimes and behaviours in relation to food.

 Mealtime Group is facilitated by Speech Pathologists and Occupational Therapists who have had additional training in supporting individuals on the autism spectrum with mealtime needs and preferences.

 The group format provides opportunities for peer modelling, and supports individuals as they are exposed to, and explore, a variety of different food types and textures and practice mealtime skills.

 How can I benefit from joining the group?